cherishson/alx-low_level_programming/0x03-debugging/README.md

-This folder is for debugging tasks
+This is for debugging project